Updated: Jul 28

 Today, however, affirmation replaced assertion through the color-blind eyes of my newly assigned language arts student, David.
 In attempt to prepare my eleventh graders for a state-mandated assessment, I distributed a 50-question reading challenge; David finished quickly.
 I collected his work, and commented on his art composition book.
 In that moment, he was perfecting a black and white sketch of an eye; the representation was powerful, and unmistakably, metaphorical.
 I asked David if he enjoyed drawing in black and white; he replied, “I don’t have a choice.
 I’m color-blind.”

 Teachers "shouldn’t" cry in class.
-We are trained, and then accustomed, to regard the saddest of stories with poise.
+We are "trained", and then accustomed, to regard the saddest of stories with poise.
 David’s story though, isn’t sad.
 The focus of his illustration was carefully consigned for our conversation.
 He loves black and white graphics; he "gets" them!
-I started to talk about my book, and something happened.
+We talked briefly about my book, and only for a moment did I hold back tears.
 The depth of his black and white reality brought immense color to mine.
-Only for a moment did I hold back tears.

 David asked for a signed copy of By the Light of the Night: the highest of compliments.